 Type: Select the type of interaction.

-Label: The label is the display name of the interaction.
+Label: Enter the display name of the interaction.

 Custom interactions vs. subcodes